This is the first in a group of articles on source code and how it is handled, examined, and analyzed in litigation.

 - No, or limited, ability to employ software composition analysis (SCA) tools which may have the benefit of employing “Big Code” repositories (see, g., Black Duck).

-- Similarly, this may impact a source code examination firm’s ability to use its in-house proprietary tools, such as DisputeSoft’s Code Examiner.
+- Similarly, this may impact a source code examination firm’s ability to use its in-house proprietary tools, such as those used in DisputeSoft’s Code ACE™ service.

 - Protected source code computer only accessible Monday-Friday 9AM-6PM at producing law firm site or escrow facility.